 - Cybercriminals hack into an individual’s email or social media account and send messages to the victim’s friends, relatives, or colleagues claiming to be in trouble and needing money, for example.

-How Secure Bank helps detect social engineering attacks
+How Fraud Hunting Platform helps detect social engineering attacks

 By leveraging behavioural analytics, advanced device fingerprinting, Threat Intelligence, and global user profiling technologies, the system continuously analyses user profiles based on: